mrk-rebel/capstone/README.md

 --
 #### Hate definition research
 The initial portion of the work involved understanding academic definitions of hate.
-There is not a definitive answer of what constitutes hate speech or where the boundary between hate speech and offensive language is.
+There is not a definitive agreement about what constitutes hate speech or where the boundary exists between hate speech and offensive language.
 Different people will have different judgments.
-From that research, we obtained the classifier used to label comments as either hateful, offensive or neither.
-Part of this research was to developed a list of terms found in hateful speech, which was largely from Davidson and colleagues (2017), but was ammended with terms from other research.
+From this research, we obtained the classifier used to label comments as either hateful, offensive or neither (Davidson, Warmsley, Macy, & Weber, 2017).
+Part of this research was to developed a list of terms found in hateful speech, which was also largely from Davidson and colleagues (2017), but was ammended with terms from other research.
 The list `hate_terms` was then used to retrieve data from Reddit's API.

 #### Data acquisition